CodeSurrender/Nasa/README.md

 **Installation**

 To run this app, you will require Xcode.
-Download the project files and open the Nasa.xcodeproj
+Clone the repository and open the Nasa.xcworkspace .

 **Usage**